 What are the types of Visas?

-There are many types of visas including job-seeker visas, working employment visas, business visas, guest scientist visas, family reunion visas, training or internship visas, and student visas.
+There are many types of visas including job-seeker visas, working employment visas, guest scientist visas, family reunion visas, training or internship visas, and student visas.

 What are the benefits of applying for a job seeker visa?